 Just Don't Feel Comfortable Searching Craigslist?

-In addition to Craigslist, I regularly use Indeed and also FlexJobs to find work at home jobs.
-Unfortunately, Indeed is also not immune to work at home scams, but you'll find far less there than you will on Craigslist.
+In addition to Craigslist, I regularly use FlexJobs to find work at home jobs.

-FlexJobs, on the other hand, is completely scam-free as all their leads are very carefully screened before being posted.
+FlexJobs is completely scam-free as all their leads are very carefully screened before being posted.
 Plus, they share hundreds of work at home leads every day.
 It's $14.95 monthly to access their listings, but I felt it was worth the money.
+You can get 30 percent off the membership fee if you use promo code AFFILPROMO at checkout.